 - Set aside enough of the remaining smoked salmon to make a middle layer the length of the pan.
 Chop the rest finely by hand or in a food processor.
 Take care not to over-process the salmon; it must not form a paste.

-- In a bowl, beat the cream cheese, crème fraîche, mustard and chives until well combined.
+- In a bowl, beat the cream cheese, crème fraîche, mustard and dill until well combined.
 Scrape in the chopped salmon and mix with a rubber spatula or a spoon until well combined.